-- Publishing to WordPress (including images!)
-Ulysses is the only app that can handle my full blogging workflow.
-After writing, editing, and formatting an entire blog post within Ulysses, I don’t have to log into my WordPress dashboard to publish it anymore.
+- Publishing to WordPress.
+After writing, editing, and formatting an entire blog post within Ulysses, I don’t have to log in to my WordPress dashboard to publish it anymore.
 Ulysses allows me to format images, tags, categories, and meta-data and upload all of them from the app.

 - Pricey.
-It’s $5/ month with no free plan, but you can apply for a student discount for 6-12 months and get it down to $1.83/ month.
+It’s $5.99 / month with no free plan, but you can apply for a student discount for 6 months and get it down to $1.99 / month.

 - Mac and iOS only.
-Same issue as Bear, the Ulysses app is an Apple ecosystem-exclusive.
-But if you just want to edit your files on a Windows computer, you can save files in a synced Google Drive or Dropbox folder and then edit the rich text file it provides.
+As with Bear, the Ulysses app is exclusive to Apple devices.
+But if you just want to edit your files on a Windows computer, you can save them in a synced Google Drive or Dropbox folder and then edit the rich text file it provides.

 Overview: Typora is highly customizable and works on all major operating systems, though it lacks online and mobile apps for working on the go.